foundry-vtt-community/wiki.js/Development/Guides/Localization/localizing-map-note-icons.md

 ---
 title: Localizing Map Note Icon Names
 description: A guide on how to localize map note icons with a custom JSON file.
-published: false
+published: true
-date: 2021-01-13T21:23:53.391Z
+date: 2021-01-13T21:32:49.433Z
 tags: localization, translation, guide, map note
 editor: markdown
 dateCreated: 2021-01-13T21:23:53.391Z
 ---

 # Localizing Map Note Icon Names
-Strings for the dropdown list of note icons in map notes are not present in the usual Foundry Virtual Tabletop translation file.
+Strings for the drop-down list of note icons in map notes are not present in the usual Foundry Virtual Tabletop translation file.
 However, they **can be** localized by overriding the list of icons in the software configuration with JavaScript.

 This guide was written for **Foundry VTT 0.7.9**.
 This is an opinionated guide and instructs you to use certain formatting, file hierarchies, and the included JavaScript code contains logging statements.
 Finnish is used as an example language.